-13.1 Table IRRBBA: Interest Rate Risk in Banking Book
+13.1 Table IRRBBA: Interest Rate Risk in the Banking Book

-Interest Rate Risk in the Banking Book (IRRBB) refers to impact to the Bank's capital and earning arising from adverse movements in interest rates affecting the Bank's banking book positions.
+Interest Rate Risk in the Banking Book refers to impact to the Bank's capital and earning arising from adverse movements in interest rates affecting the Bank's banking book positions.
 The risk arises from the mismatches of repricing frequency of banking book assets and liabilities.

 The Bank has formulated Interest Rate Risk Management Policy which outlines the governance framework on IRRBB management according to the requirements stipulated in HKMA IR-1 - Interest Rate Risk in the Banking Book ("IR-1") and the Bank's RAS.
 The Board is ultimately responsible for ensuring effective interest rate risk management of the Bank.
-ALCO and RMC are responsible for senior management risk oversight as the first and the second LOD respectively in relation to interest rate risk management and monitoring.
-Internal Audit, as the third LOD, provides independent assurance to senior management, Audit Committee and the Board on the effectiveness of IRRBB management framework.
+ALCO is responsible for senior management risk oversight in relation to interest rate risk management and monitoring.
+Internal Audit provides independent assurance to senior management, Audit Committee and the Board on the effectiveness of IRRBB management framework.